 Even my career in the judiciary seemed unattainable to me back in the days.
 I was reminded of this with a recent conversation with my law school seatmate who commented that it was funny that I was now working in the Supreme Court and working for our terror prof to boot, when I vowed practically every single day back in my first year in law school that I would quit and I would get panic attacks every time our terror prof/my boss would call on me.
 But look at me now, helping craft decisions that a new crop of terror professors will assign to their own wide-eyed and knock-kneed students.
 Life sure is strange.

 This is why I need to constantly remind myself to celebrate how far I've gotten in my financial journey, instead of obsessing over my missed targets.
 I keep on focusing on how tiny my steps are and gloss over the fact that it's exactly those tiny steps that have helped get me and my family to where we are now: current with bills and just a few months shy until our consumer debts are fully paid off.

-And with that, I am celebrating my emergency fund’s official appearance in my assets chart.
-I’ve always had emergency funds/ savings, but they’ve been so miniscule compared to the other assets, specially the condominium units, that they’ve never registered in the assets chart.
-Until now that is:
+And with that, I am celebrating my emergency fund's official appearance in my assets chart.
+I've always had emergency funds/ savings, but they've been so miniscule compared to the other assets, specially the condominium units, that they've never registered in the assets chart.

-Hello 1%!
+But now, hello 1%!
 My fearless prediction is at least a 100% increase in savings with my next net worth check-in.